yjyao/practical-python/Notes/01_Introduction/01_Python.md

 If you're in a different timezone and it happens to be 3am in Chicago, you might not get any output.
 You use the tracker link above to double check.

-If the first import statement `import urllib.request` fails, you’re probably using Python 2.
-For this course, you need to make sure you’re using Python 3.6 or newer.
+If the first import statement `import urllib.request` fails, you're probably using Python 2.
+For this course, you need to make sure you're using Python 3.6 or newer.
 Go to <https://www.python.org> to download it if you need it.